joaquinpelle/Skylight.jl/README.md

 ### To cite this work

-If you use this software, we would we grateful if you could cite our work.
+If you use this software in your work, please cite it using the following metadata

 ```
 @article{pelle2022skylight,